Aconcagua Gear List

 1st layer | Inner pants

-Base pants, also called leggings, are worn against the skin, are snug and comfortable.
+Base pants, also called leggings, are worn against the skin and are snug and comfortable.

 They are made of wool or synthetic materials and designed to fit the comfort of other layers.
 They should not be cotton.